lfurtkevicova/gislab-my-notes/docs/installation/virtual.rst

 By default, GIS.lab installation creates only a superuser account ``gislab``.
 Ordinary user account can be created by logging in to GIS.lab server, i.e. running Vagrant machine in source code directory via SSH.

+Any IP address, username or password are not needed to login via ``SSH``.
+Just ``vagrant ssh`` command is enough.
+The only obligation is to be present in the folder where ``Vagrantfile`` is.
+That file contains all necessary information.

 .. code:: sh